FlatCore-CMS 2.0.9 has a cross-site scripting (XSS) vulnerability in pages.edit.php through meta tags and content sections.

 if (is_array($_POST['addon'])) {

-Vulnerability: There is no sanitization or escaping being applied to $_POST['addon'] here, and depending on how the $_POST['addon'] array is used later in the code (which is not shown in the snippet), it could lead to XSS if this data is directly included in the page's output without sanitization.
+No sanitization or escaping is applied to $_POST['addon'] here.
+Depending on how the $_POST['addon'] array is used later in the code (not shown in this snippet), it could lead to XSS if this data is included in page output without sanitization.